-- All high school students are assigned a first-time ninth grade cohort, which denotes the academic year in which a student entered the ninth grade for the first time. - The SPR four-year cohort graduation rate metric is the percentage of students who are members of the cohort originally expected to graduate in the current year who do in fact graduate within that four-year window. - This year, the metric applies to the cohort that first entered ninth grade in 2014-2015.
-Students in this cohort who advanced at the traditional pace were freshmen in 2014-2015, sophomores in 2015-2016, juniors in 2016-2017, and seniors in 2017-2018. - To allow for summer graduates, the four-year window extends through September 30 of the following (or fifth) academic year.
-This year, the window went through September 30, 2018. - Outcomes for students who graduate in fewer than four years are counted in the calculation for the students' expected four-year graduation year, not in the students' actual graduation year. - Students are attributed to the last school that they attend in the four-year window. - This metric applies only to schools that serve students in grade 12.
+- All high school students are assigned a first-time ninth grade cohort, which denotes the academic year in which a student entered the ninth grade for the first time. - The SPR four-year cohort graduation rate metric is the percentage of students who are members of the cohort originally expected to graduate in the current year who do in fact graduate within that four-year window. - This year, the metric applies to the cohort that first entered ninth grade in 2015-2016.
+Students in this cohort who advanced at the traditional pace were freshmen in 2015-2016, sophomores in 2016-2017, juniors in 2017-2018, and seniors in 2018-2019. - To allow for summer graduates, the four-year window extends through September 30 of the following (or fifth) academic year.
+This year, the window went through September 30, 2019. - Outcomes for students who graduate in fewer than four years are counted in the calculation for the students' expected four-year graduation year, not in the students' actual graduation year. - Students are attributed to the last school at which they were actively enrolled in the four-year window. - This metric applies only to schools that serve students in grade 12.